Doroooh/Sentiment_Analysis_API/README.md

 # Sentiment_Analysis_API
 This project will leverage NLP to enhance customer experience to analyze and categorize consumer feedback.
-It collects feedback through an API, analyzes the sentiments and organizes them into categories presenting the data in an interactive dashboard.
-It will help to better understand opinions to shape business decisions.
+It collects feedback through an API, analyzes the sentiments and organizes them into categories.

 # Features
 Feedback API:
-This is a RESTful API endpoints for the submission of consumer feedback.
+This is a REST API endpoints for the submission of consumer feedback.
 Sentiment Analysis:
-Automated classification of feedback into positive, neutral, or negative categories using TextBlob and preprocessing techniques to clean data.
+Automated classification of feedback into positive, neutral, or negative categories using NLTK and preprocessing techniques to clean data.
-Dashboard:
-Visualizes trends over time, supports filtering by sentiments, and offers actionable insights through graphs and charts.

 # Technologies
+Backend:
-Backend: Flask
+Flask
 NLTK
+Rest API

 # Challenges
 Collecting reliable sample data from X was challenging, most data was obtained from Facebook.
+Collated in the csv file for testing.

 Also experienced challenges successfully deploying the API

  Waithira Kamau